 InvestorPlace contributor Luke Lango recently highlighted the “Top 5 Tech Stocks of the 2010s Decade.”
 Sitting in fifth place was Nvidia (NASDAQ:NVDA), the California maker of graphics processing units, whose chips have been used for everything from self-driving cars, data centers, artificial intelligence, and other next-gen technologies.

 Lango is confident that NVDA has plenty of gas left in the tank to do well in the 2020s and beyond.
 I couldn’t agree more.

 In the last three years, NVDA has grown its top-line sales by 33% a year, and its operating income by an impressive 63% per year.
 It’s no wonder, then, that Nvidia has grown its free cash flow by 109% over the same period.

 In June, I suggested that Nvidia was a great buy given the correction in the price of its stock.
-Now, as we enter the last days of December, it’s up 40% from its June lows.
+Now, as we deal with this market-wide correction, it makes the same sense to buy.

 For me, I love the fact that Nvidia generates lots of free cash flow.
 The same thing can’t be said about another chip darling, Advanced Micro Devices (NASDAQ:AMD).
 While I think AMD CEO Lisa Su is one of the best chief executives in tech, Nvidia’s cash-flow generation gives me a much more comfortable feeling.
 With a recession likely to hit sometime in the next 2-3 years, cash will be king.